nuejs/nue/packages/nuejs.org/docs/css-best-practises.md

   }
 }
 ```
-Stick to a few key values—adding every shade bloats the system and invites inconsistency.
+Stick to a few key values — adding every shade bloats the system and invites inconsistency.
 Fewer options sharpen focus and streamline updates.

 ### Avoid complex resets
 Skip heavy reset libraries that zero out defaults only to rebuild them.
 A minimal reset plus your system’s rules works better.